 Iran was the first country where I had traveled solo and you can say that I started with a bang.
 The decision to travel to Iran was easy.
 A quick visa on arrival, beautiful photos of Shiraz and Omar Khayyam’s Rubaiyat (one of the most beautiful poetry I have ever read), cemented my Iran dreams and before I knew it, I was headed towards erstwhile Persia.
-A hopeless romantic, I love all things beautiful, poetic and flowery and it took just a few stunning images of Shiraz to dissipate the fearsome global image of Iran from my mind.
-That was many years ago, when Iran offered visa on arrival to citizens of Hind (or India) and ever since I visited the beautiful country many times.
-I have many friends there, know some of its cities like the back of my hand yet have always returned from Iran with conflicting emotions which range from twinge of sadness to excruciating frustration.
+A hopeless romantic, I love all things beautiful, poetic, and flowery and it took just a few stunning images of Shiraz to dissipate the fearsome global image of Iran from my mind.
+That was many years ago when Iran offered visas on arrival to citizens of Hind (or India) and ever since I visited the beautiful country many times.
+I have many friends there, know some of its cities like the back of my hand yet have always returned from Iran with conflicting emotions which range from a twinge of sadness to excruciating frustration.

 Table of Contents

 One of the most fascinating places on earth

 Like most grand old civilizations of the world, Iran affects its travelers in oscillating ways and it is one country, where a woman traveler faces strong initial cultural difficulties.
 I learned this immediately upon landing on my first visit when being the only (and) single woman traveler in the group, I was kept waiting for a visa until the end.
 The visa regulations have changed many times since then and since 2014, Indian passport holders can no longer avail of the visa on arrival facility in Iran.
 While changes in travel requirements are inevitable, the gnawing fear which always sat at the pit of my stomach during every landing into Iran remained unchanged over the course of my visits.

 Interested in the Middle East?
 You may enjoy the Yemen series.